AndreKerlin/cs465fullstack/README.md

 -(Answer): JSON is derived from Javascript's object literal syntax, with syntax being a main difference between the two.
 JSON has been used in our project whenever a request is being passed to MongoDB.
 Since MongoDB speaks javascript natively it is able to take javascript request files and return them as a JSON object to be passed back to the client side and be used to popluate a view.

+-(Question): Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.

+-(Answer): Angular.js makes use of components that contain html, javascript or embedded expressions.
+These components take up different portions of a page and many are reusable without the need of writing more code.
+For this project we had a trip-card component that was repeated with the unique related data for each trip shown  on its respective card.

 Testing